Fahadh4444/Flutter/Udemy Angela/Projects/dice_game_app/README.md

-## Challenge is to make Personal Card App as shown below
+## Challenge is to make Dice game App as shown below

 ![Dice Game App](./diceGame.jpeg)